novafacing/LowLevelCode-Reference/Codes/interrupt-exception.md

-# Low-Level Code Reference
+# Low-Level Reference Code

 Introduction to Interrupt & Exception

 ## Interrupt

-Interrupt adalah signal dari perangkat eksternal (umumnya I/O) kepada processor sebagai pertanda bahwa terdapat suatu kejadian yang harus ditangani oleh processor.
+An interrupt is a signal from an external device (generally I / O) to the processor as a sign that there is an event that must be handled by the processor.

-Kemunculan Interrupt tidak mengubah flow eksekusi suatu program.
+The occurrence of an interrupt does not change the execution flow of a program.

-Ketika processor mendapat Interrupt, processor akan menghentikan sementara semua eksekusi yang sedang terjadi kemudian mencari handler yang sesuai di Interrupt Table untuk menangani Interrupt tersebut.
-Selanjutnya, eksekusi normal akan dilanjutkan.
+When the processor gets an Interrupt, the processor will pause all the ongoing execution then look for the appropriate handler in the Interrupt Table to handle the Interrupt.
+Furthermore, normal execution will continue.

 ## Exception

-Exception adalah signal yang dibangkitkan ketika suatu kesalahan atau kondisi anomali terjadi saat eksekusi instruksi.
-Beberapa kesalahan atau anomali yang umum antara lain pembagian dengan nol, akses memori secara ilegal, dsb
+Exceptions are signals that are generated when an error or anomalous condition occurs during instruction execution.
+Some of the common errors or anomalies include zero division, illegal memory access, etc.

-Kemunculan Exception memiliki kemungkinan untuk mengubah flow eksekusi suatu program.
+The occurrence of an exception has the possibility to change the execution flow of a program.

-Exception terdiri atas tiga jenis: Fault, Trap, dan Abort.
+Exceptions are of three types: Fault, Trap, and Abort.